I. To Establish Appropriate Tender Procedures

 VII.
 Decision of CPB Board to Public Bodies

-In case of approval of award in favour of a lowest evaluated bidder, the decision of the Board is conveyed to the Public Body which shall notify all bidders of such decision, also known as notification stage.
+In case of approval of award in favour of a lowest substantially responsive bidder, the decision of the Board is conveyed to the Public Body which shall notify all bidders of such decision, also known as notification stage.